If you purchase an independently reviewed product or service through a link on our website, SheKnows may receive an affiliate commission.

-If only dating apps were as spot on as Bright Cellars.
+If only dating apps were as spot-on as Bright Cellars.
 The wine matchmaking website pairs you with four bottles for just $40 a month or $50 for six bottles.
 The Bright Points algorithm (created by two MIT grads) scores each wine by comparing 18 attributes to your preferences from the wine quiz.
 Wines are sourced mostly from Italy, Spain, Portugal and South America.

 Think of Drizly as the DoorDash of the wine world.
 If you need wine in a hurry, Drizly is your best bet.
 You can order all kinds of liquor, wine, spirits or mixers and it will be dropped at your doorstep in 60 minutes or less.
-You can also grab another one of our Cinzano favorites on Drizly: the Prosecco!
+You can also grab another one of our prosecco favorites on Drizly: La Marca!
 It’s a great NYE option if you need something last-minute.

 For the non-committal wine drinker, consider Vinebox.
 Subscribers can taste new wines without committing to a full bottle.
-The company selects the 9 best wines of the season and delivers them in vials – not bottles.
+The company selects up to the six best wines of the season and delivers them in vials – not bottles.
 Each vial holds the equivalent of a glass of wine and includes credit to purchase full-sized bottles of the ones you enjoyed most.
 And just in time for the holidays, Vinebox recently dropped their curated wine advent calendar that sells out quickly every year.

 Mysa Natural Wine Club

 For natural wine lovers, there’s Mysa Natural Wine Club.
 If you’re just dipping your toe into the natty wine world, this club lets you try out new natural wines and comes with helpful tasting and pairing guides.
 Mysa Natural Wine Club also donates 1% of all sales to 1% for the Planet and the Carbon Fund.
-Choose from monthly, every two, or every three month plans.
+Choose from monthly, every three, six, or 12-month plans.